Legalism or Obedience? Salvation Based on Merits or out of Grace?

 Jesus identifies faith with obedience.
 Note that Jesus speaks about obedience and not about a life improved in some points (giving up bad habits, sins condemned even by worldly laws; kindness, humanitarian or religious acts etc.).
 Jesus calls people to follow Him, as He called the rich young man, who lived a life according to God in several points but was not ready to give the first place to Him and follow Jesus.
 (Matthew 19:16–26) As John says:

-The one who says he abides in Him ought himself to walk in the same manner as He walked.
+Whoever says he abides in him ought to walk in the same way in which he walked.
 (1 John 2:6)

 Jesus completely devoted His life to those who needed help; he wanted to show them God’s love and lead them to God.
 He calls all those who want to follow Him to do the same.

-A new commandment I give to you, that you love one another, even as I have loved you, that you also love one another.
-By this all men will know that you are My disciples, if you have love for one another.
+A new commandment I give to you, that you love one another: just as I have loved you, you also are to love one another.
+By this all people will know that you are my disciples, if you have love for one another.
 (John 13:34–35)

 As Christians we want to live worthy of the call of Jesus.
 This does not mean that we are sinless or perfect; yet, it is a wholeharted endeavour to be holy and blameless like Jesus and not just a powerless attempt.
 It is a fight which Paul describes in a very encouraging way in his first letter to the Corinthians:

-Do you not know that those who run in a race all run, but {only} one receives the prize?
-Run in such a way that you may win.
-Everyone who competes in the games exercises self-control in all things.
-They then {do it} to receive a perishable wreath, but we an imperishable.
-Therefore I run in such a way, as not without aim; I box in such a way, as not beating the air; but I discipline my body and make it my slave, so that, after I have preached to others, I myself will not be disqualified.
+Do you not know that in a race all the runners run, but only one receives the prize?
+So run that you may obtain it.
+Every athlete exercises self-control in all things.
+They do it to receive a perishable wreath, but we an imperishable.
+So I do not run aimlessly; I do not box as one beating the air.
+But I discipline my body and keep it under control, lest after preaching to others I myself should be disqualified.
 (1 Corinthians 9:24–27)

 We cannot excuse ourselves with the weakness of man as Jesus was also aware of it (Hebrews 12:1–4), yet He spoke clearly about what He demands from His followers:

-If anyone wishes to come after Me, he must deny himself, and take up his cross and follow Me.
+If anyone would come after me, let him deny himself and take up his cross and follow me.
 (Matthew 16:24b)

 Sin cannot become normal for a Christian.
-If we fall, we should stand up again taking power from God’s forgiveness (1 John 2:1) and fight against sin till the end (Hebrews 12:1–4).
+If we fall, we should stand up again taking strength from God’s forgiveness (1 John 2:1) and fight against sin till the end (Hebrews 12:1–4).

 No one can make himself worthy of the eternal life simply by his deeds.
 But the deeds show if someone has real relationship with God, if he has really repented, if he has accepted God’s grace, if he believes in Jesus, if the power of Jesus’ salvation has become reality in his life.
 If yes, then it will be visible in his life.

 …show me your faith without the works, and I will show you my faith by my works.
-(James 2:18b)
+(James 2:18b, NASB)

-This is the reason why the New Testament often speaks about the last judgement as based on deeds.
+This is the reason why the New Testament often speaks about the last judgement as being based on what we have done.

-For we must all appear before the judgment seat of Christ, so that each one may be recompensed for his deeds in the body, according to what he has done, whether good or bad.
+For we must all appear before the judgement seat of Christ, so that each one may receive what is due for what he has done in the body, whether good or evil.
 (2 Corinthians 5:10)

 So, the opinion that faith in Jesus’ death and resurrection is enough in itself for salvation is wrong; but so is the other extreme that we can gain merits in front of God by good works.
 The latter is refuted also in Jesus’ parable of the unworthy servant: